 Jarrett retired with 32 NASCAR Sprint Cup and 11 NASCAR Nationwide Series wins.
 He was inducted into the National Motorsports Press Association Hall of Fame in 2011 as well as his homestate North Carolina Sports Hall of Fame.
-In 2013, he was nominated for the NASCAR Hall of Fame.
+In 2014, he was inducted into the NASCAR Hall of Fame.

 Jarrett got a late start in racing, according to today’s standards.
 When he began racing at the age of 20, he quickly proved to be a threat behind the wheel.
 A talented high school athlete, Jarrett was offered a golf scholarship to the University of South Carolina, but chose the path of his father, two-time NASCAR champion Ned Jarrett, as a NASCAR driver.